 The Gardiner Museum isn’t just about the exhibits and the programming; there is also an excellent restaurant on premises, aptly named Clay, tying into the ceramic theme of the art collections.
-Clay offers "seasonal menus of fresh, local fare, and inspired design that’s deeply connected to the Museum’s ceramic focus!" - Gardiner
+Currently, Clay is open to limited capacity to accommodate physical distancing while dining Clay offers “seasonal menus of fresh, local fare, and inspired design that’s deeply connected to the Museum’s ceramic focus!” – Gardiner

 *Photo courtesy of Food Dudes

 Currently, the museum is closed on Monday (with the exception of Holiday Mondays) and Tuesdays.

 Thursday – Friday: 10 am – 6 pm

 Saturday – Sunday: 10 am – 5 pm